Skip to contents

 pval_col

-Name of p-value column
+Name of p-value column (used when beta_col and se_col are not provided)

 pval_threshold